Phenopackets v2

 What happens with deeply nested arrays such as interpretations.diagnosis.genomicInterpretations?

 The property genomicInterpretation presents some peculiarities for several reasons.
-It can have multiple nested levels or arrays, the key "id" may refer to a given patient, plus the key subjectOrBiosampleId referes to the same patient too!.
+It can have multiple nested levels or arrays, the key "id" may refer to a given patient, plus the key subjectOrBiosampleId refers to the same patient too!.
 This implies that users might be interested in the variants, but since patient ids will be in the flattened key, it will never match another patient.

 Imagine you have a PXF data that looks like this: